rstudio/cheatsheets/README.md

 ## Translations

 If you wish to contribute to this effort by translating a cheat sheet, please feel free to use the source Keynote file.
-To submit a translation, please use a Pull Request via GitHub or email it to us at [info@rstudio.com](mailto:info@rstudio.com) with the subject "Translated Cheatsheet".
+To submit a translation, please use a Pull Request via GitHub or email it to us at [info@rstudio.com](mailto:info@rstudio.com) with the subject "Translated Cheat Sheet".

 ## Tips for making a new RStudio cheat sheet